MoeRichert-USDA/scinet-geospatial-site/pages/home.md

 * Lectures on fundamental material related to geospatial data and parallel processing
 * Hands-on tutorials to assist researchers in utilizing the SCINet HPC systems

-**To follow along with the tutorials you need to already have or [apply for a SCINet account](https://scinet.usda.gov/signup/) and be able to successfully login to your account.**  We recommend applying for an account by 8/22/2022 at the latest, as the process can take 1-2 weeks for final approval.
-Please note, if you need help accessing your SCINet account you should plan on attending the pre-meeting login assistance session on 8/25/2022 (Session 0), but make sure you have applied for an account well in advance of this session.
+**To follow along with the tutorials you need to already have or [apply for a SCINet account](https://scinet.usda.gov/signup/) and be able to successfully login to your account.**  We recommend applying for an account by 8/22/2022 at the latest, as the process can take time for final approval.
+Please note, if you need help accessing your SCINet account you should plan on attending the pre-meeting login assistance session on 8/25/2022 (Session 0), but make sure you have applied for an account in advance of this session.

 **Please register for the sessions so we can have an idea of how many people will be present at each event.** Note, each session will have a separate Zoom link and password so you must register for each session you would like to attend.